dotaviTS/Telemetry/README.md

 ## Plan
 1. Training
-2. Telemetry in Demo Apps
+2. Telemetry in Demo Apps   (Local Machine)
-5. Telemetry in IB
+5. Telemetry in IB          (In a FTE - Dockerised Functional Test Envinroment)
-3. Telemetry in Tauspace
+3. Telemetry in Tauspace    (Standardised Pipeline for Telemetry in Tauspace Apps )
-4. Telemetry in RAIN
+4. Telemetry in RAIN        (Telemetry setup and tested in Rain SIT environment)

 ## Pre-work
 Docker -> Do the training on the Docker App quickly.
-Read through and understnad
+Read through and understand the basics so that you can get the app running.

 ## Telemetry Project

-### Project Outcomes
+### Project - Definition of Done
 - Research and learning on Telemetry and OpenTelemetry. (including sample apps and demos)
 - Get basic telemetry system working on a mini app
 - Get end-to-end telemetry system working in  self-contained IB (in a ) using Opentelemetry: Phoenix, Ecto, cowboy.
 - Standardized architecture for setting up telemetry in a Tauspace Project
 - Create a phased deployment strategy for integrating telemetry into IB in production.
-- Notifications
+- Notifications system
 - Log management

-Define coding standard for Tauspace
+- Define coding standard for Tauspace
-Define business objects method
+- Define business objects method

-AWS opensearch working with sample projects - feeding in telemetry from: Phoenix, Etco, Application, Traces
+- AWS opensearch working with sample projects - feeding in telemetry from: Phoenix, Etco, Application, Traces

-AWS open search (Kibana) - get tutorials working
+- AWS open search (Kibana) - get tutorials working
-On premise - Elastic search + Grafana or Kibanan
+- On premise - Elastic search + Grafana or Kibanan

 ### Tutorial 1: Elixir Conf 2021 - Telemetry and Observability in Elixir - Kamil Kowalski:
+#### Context Setting - All team members
 https://www.youtube.com/watch?v=4OBtc_eIKIE
 https://github.com/kamilkowalski/opentelemetry-demo
 https://drive.google.com/file/d/1oNUli4gvUmP56UPTa3fvRELi9ahlM3fr/view